onepanelio/core-docs/docs/deployment/configuration/files.md

   # HTTP or HTTPS - Do not change, determined by `opctl init --enable-https`
   # CLI flag: --enable-https
   insecure: false
-  # Node pool or group label keys and values used for AutoScaling and for NodeSelectors
+  # Node pool key and values used for AutoScaling
-  # The provider will set these label key and values on your nodes automatically
+  # The cluster provider will automatically set these label key and values on your nodes
-  # These can also be customized depending on your provider
   nodePool:
+    # Cloud providers will automatically set label key as "node.kubernetes.io/instance-type" on all nodes
+    # Kubernetes 1.16.x: use "beta.kubernetes.io/instance-type"
-    label: <node-pool-label>
+    label: node.kubernetes.io/instance-type
-    # Add more by following the format:
-    # - name: <name>
-    #   value: <value>
     # The first option will be used as default.
     options:
-    - name: 'Use friendly name 1'
+      - name: 'User friendly name 1'
         value: <value-1>
-    - name: 'Use friendly name 2'
+      - name: 'User friendly name 2'
         value: <value-2>
   # The kubernetes cluster where Onepanel will be deployed.
   # Valid values: minikube, microk8s, aks, eks, gke
   provider: aks